Aussieforks/australia/README.md

 *nodes.lua*

-Fixed invalid fields for .inventory_image and .wield_image in several nodes Fixed typos, climable > climbable, treespaling > treesapling
+Fixed invalid fields for .inventory_image and .wield_image in several nodes

+Fixed typos, climable > climbable, treespaling > treesapling

 Replaced 'alpha = 224' with 'use_texture_alpha = "blend"'

 Added 'use_texture_alpha = "clip"' to a number of nodes

+The mangrove palm had the .description "Mangrove Fern", but there is a separate mangrove fern item.
+Changed the descriptions

+Changed the .description of the submarine chest to "U-Boat" (from U-boot) because most Australians don't speak German as their native language

 *saplings.lua*